CoolSaj/ppl-assgn-1/README.md

                 save glut.h ----------->  MinGW32 (your compiler)/include/GL/
                 save libglut32.a------->  MinGW32 (your compiler)/lib
                 save glut32.dll-------->  C:\Windows\System32 or Where your .exe is kept

+               use these commands while compiling
+               -lglu32 -lglut32 -lopengl32

 Program is a typical Open gl program using glut for windowing and creating octahedron while gl is used for rendering purpose.